 - If you have a realistic idea of what it’ll take to reach your career goals

-How to answer the “where do you see yourself in 5 years?” interview question
+How to answer “Where do you see yourself in 5 years?”

-To help you provide a well-thought out answer, here are some do’s and don’ts for answering “where do you see yourself in 5 years?”:
+Here are some do’s and don’ts for answering when someone asks you where you see yourself in five years:

-Do:
+Do: Be clear

-If the only reason you want the job is because you didn’t get any other offers, it’s best to keep that information to yourself.
-What you can do, however, is focus on the skills you’d like to develop in the next few years and how this position will help you achieve that goal.
+Focus on the skills you’d like to develop in the next few years and how this position will help you achieve that goal.

-Align your answer with the company’s goals
+Do: Align your answer with the company’s goals

 For example, if the company is planning on expanding into new markets, explain that you’d like to take on a leading role in implementing those plans.
 This demonstrates initiative and that you understand the company’s vision.

-Exaggerate
+Don’t: Exaggerate

-Admit you have no plan
+Don’t: Say you have no plan

-Say you’ll leave the company
+Don’t: Say you’ll leave the company

-Focus on goals unrelated to your career
+Don’t: Focus on goals unrelated to your career in this field

-Becoming a master air guitar player is an admirable undertaking, but it’s unlikely to impress employers.
 Stick to goals that relate directly to your career to improve your chances of getting a callback.

 Accounting